eastgenomics/primer_designer/README.md

 ***

 ## To do
-1. Show in report if primers were not found for that particular run
-2. Prevent the script from choosing the best primer near a poly-region
+[] Show in report if primers were not found for that particular run [] Prevent the script from choosing the best primer near a poly-region

-##Description
+## Description
-For a detailed description of the script please read this [Confluence page]()
+For a detailed description of how to run the script and what has been done for fusion genes please read this [Confluence page](https://cuhbioinformatics.atlassian.net/wiki/spaces/BT/pages/481099798/Running+PrimerDesigner+for+fusion+genes)

-##Authors And Acknowledgement
+## Authors And Acknowledgement

 * Kim Brugger